Potassium: Precautions

 Potassium metal can react violently with water producing KOH and hydrogen gas.

 This reaction is exothermic and releases sufficient heat to ignite the resulting hydrogen in the presence of oxygen.
 Finely powdered potassium ignites in air at room temperature.
 The bulk metal ignites in air if heated.
 Because its density is 0.89 g/cm3, burning potassium floats in water that exposes it to atmospheric oxygen.
 Many common fire extinguishing agents, including water, either are ineffective or make a potassium fire worse.
 Nitrogen, argon, sodium chloride (table salt), sodium carbonate (soda ash), and silicon dioxide (sand) are effective if they are dry.
 Some Class D dry powder extinguishers designed for metal fires are also effective.
 These agents deprive the fire of oxygen and cool the potassium metal.

 During storage, potassium forms peroxides and superoxides.
 These peroxides may react violently with organic compounds such as oils.
 Both peroxides and superoxides may react explosively with metallic potassium.

 Because potassium reacts with water vapor in the air, it is usually stored under anhydrous mineral oil or kerosene.
 Unlike lithium and sodium, potassium should not be stored under oil for longer than six months, unless in an inert (oxygen-free) atmosphere, or under vacuum.
 After prolonged storage in air dangerous shock-sensitive peroxides can form on the metal and under the lid of the container, and can detonate upon opening.

-Ingestion of large amounts of potassium compounds can lead to hyperkalemia, strongly influencing the cardiovascular system.
+Ingestion of large amounts of potassium compounds, certain drugs, and homeostatic failure, can lead to hyperkalemia, leading to a variety of brady- and tachy-arrhythmias that can be fatal.
 Potassium chloride is used in the U.S. for lethal injection executions.